FartyPants/FPreloader/README.md

 Use the Deep Reload for reloading all nested imports within the extensions (for example in superbooga chromadb or download_urls will reload as well before the script itself)

+If nothing of this makes any sense then you are in the wrong repo.